JackMatanky/zmk-config/_layouts/keymap_layouts/layout.md

 Combos:

-- Q on
+- Q on pb
-- Z on
+- Z on m,

 - SFB: 1.02
 - SFS: 6.04